adosia/adosia-token/hardware/bluponix/space_v2.1/bluponix-space-unoR3_v2.1_default/README.md

-# BluPonix Space v2.1 (no wifi)
+# Default Software for BluPonix Space v2.1 (no wifi)

-Bluponix Space v2.1 is part of an open hardware IO platform initiative to enable anyone to easily create a variety of useful personal plant watering and garden cultivation systems.

-The Space v2.1 IO board is designed to be pin compatible with the popular open hardware Arduino Uno R3 microcomputer controller boards, commonly used for prototyping and hobby builds.

-# Supported Hardware:

-- Submersible DC Water Pumps - AND/OR - Solenoids - 12V/5W (x2 mix and match)

-- Water level sensor switch (x1)

-- Digital IO / external relay control (x2)

-- Analog input / soil moisture sensor (x1)

-- RGB LED (x1)

-- Supply voltage headers - x2 each: Vin / 3.3V / 5V / GND
+This is the repository for the default software that ships with any Bluponix Space v2.1 IO board + Arduino Uno hardware combination or hobby kit.

+Technical details and more information specific the Space v2.1 IO hardware platform can be found [here](https://www.github.com)

-# Operating Modes (set using jumpers):
+# x4 Operating Modes (modes set using jumpers):

 - Mode 1:  Hydroponics Parallel Watering